 It’s also advisable not to wash your linens with other fabrics, especially those made of heavy material like jeans or denim.
 This helps prevent possible damage and creases since it allows the linen to move freely.

-Lastly, whether you machine-wash or handwash your linens, you must always use lukewarm water, specifically below 40C (104F) or below the maximum temperature recommended by the linen’s manufacturer.
+Lastly, whether you machine-wash or handwash your linens, you must always use lukewarm water, specifically below 40C (104F) or below the maximum temperature recommended on the label by the linen manufacturer.

 How to Wash Linen in the Machine

-- WATER – Add the right amount of lukewarm water in your washer or set your machine to warm cycle, being mindful of the temperature set.
+- WATER - Add the right amount of cold or lukewarm water to your washer or set your machine to a warm cycle, being mindful of the temperature set.

 - DETERGENT - Add the right amount of mild detergent or soap.